 2. Provides Authenticity

-Spam email and phishing can cause a lot of frustration, and encrypting your emails can help you prevent a lot of this.
+Spam email and phishing can cause a lot of frustration, this is one reason you may want to encrypt messages in Outlook.
 Encrypted emails ensure the emails you send are authentic when received.

 This can provide instant verification through digitally signed emails, so you know the contents of the email are untampered.

 It is easier to communicate when all the emails you send use a unified encryption method.
 It eases a lot of the responsibility as team members can quickly type and send their emails without too much thought.

 A unified encryption system ensures your team members won’t have to go through the multi-step process of attaching then encrypting their files before sending them.
 This also makes the system much more cost-efficient.

 There are multiple ways in which you can encrypt an email in Outlook.
 Some options are built-in to Outlook, while others are third-party options.
 Here are the most common types of encryption for Outlook:

 Certificate-based encryption (S/MIME) – This method requires the recipient and the sender to install certificates to encrypt and decrypt the emails.
 These can be harder to set up but provide more secure encryption if you send many encrypted emails.